cbeauhilton/beauhilton.com/site/colophon.md

 ```

 This will open three new terminals running:
-a caretaker instance for auto-rebuild,
+a caretaker instance for auto-rebuild
+(I recently activated caching in soupault,
+rebuilds are lightning quick),
-a server for preview,
+a web server for preview,
 and a browser pointing to the server.

 At that point I will usually throw the terminals